bigfix/developer.bigfix.com/site/pages/rest-api/api/computer.md

 {% endrestapi %}

-{% restapi "computer/{computer id}/baselines", "GET", "Gets the list of relevant baselines." %}
+{% restapi "computer/{computer id}/baselines", "GET", "Gets the list of relevant baselines and their ID." %}
 **Request:** URL is all that is required.

 **Response:** List of relevant baselines and their ID.